 Be sure to check out our book on making comb honey

-The wood section can be placed into the frame without any special tools and do not even need glue or nails to assemble.
+The wood section can be placed into the frame without any special tools and does not even need glue or nails to assemble.
 The wood sections all have finger joints and are easily put together.
 A small strip of beeswax foundation can be used to help secure the sections into the frame.
 No other nails, glue, or screws are needed.